canjs/canjs/docs/can-guides/introduction/what-is-canjs.md

 CanJS, and each of its libraries, can be used in isolation, and are individually useful, but are even more useful when combined together.

-GRAPHIC: show CanJS as a piece of DoneJS, and it’s modules as pieces themselves
+[//]: # (GRAPHIC: show CanJS as a piece of DoneJS, and it’s modules as pieces themselves)

 CanJS includes everything you need to build a modern, well architected JavaScript application: